headcrab-rs/headcrab/Documentation/Resources.md

 ## Books

+- "[GDB Internals](https://sourceware.org/gdb/wiki/Internals)" (also available in [PDF](https://www.sourceware.org/gdb/5/onlinedocs/gdbint.pdf)), Gilmore, J., Shebs S.

+  This document describes internals of the GNU debugger, with details about key algorithms and the overall architecture.

 - "[The Linux Programming Interface](https://man7.org/tlpi/)", Kerrisk, M. (2010), ISBN 978-1-59327-220-3

   The encyclopedia of Linux APIs.
 This is the best resource on using features provided by Linux to the fullest.